frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie/README.md

 ## `DoobieM` in a module

-Using only `DoobieM` is not exactly useful however, as it just adds an extra level of indirection on top of `ConnectionIO`.
+Only using `DoobieM` is not exactly useful however, as it just adds an extra level of indirection on top of `ConnectionIO` in this case.
 As a more realistic example, we will use `DoobieM` in a module together with another algebra:

 ```tut:book